 The unlawful manufacture, distribution, possession, or use of illegal drugs or other controlled substances and the unauthorized use of alcohol by students on campus and by College employees at work is prohibited.
-Student clubs and organizations may petition the Campus Director in advance of a planned event for the use of beer or wine at "duly authorized functions."
-Organizations must adhere to stringent guidelines that comply with New York Alcoholic Beverage Control Law prohibiting the sale, delivery, or providing of alcoholic beverages to people under the age of 21.
+Student clubs and organizations may petition the delivery, or providing of alcoholic beverages to people under the age of 21.
 In addition, organizations granted permission to serve alcoholic beverages must provide adequate supervision for distribution and consumption.